Area fishing attracts an ever-growing number of enthusiasts

 A huge reservoir trout

-We will then discuss the rules of the area, the fish found there, the techniques, lures, equipment and codes specific to this practice in a series of articles.
+In a series of articles, we'll look at the rules of the area, the fish to be found there, and the techniques, lures, equipment and codes specific to this practice.

 More articles on the theme